Upgrade Builder Grade with Easy, Inexpensive Fixes

 The simplest way to make basic oak or particle board kitchen cabinets more upscale and modern is by sanding and painting them.
 While you are in painting mode, you might want to revamp the counters as well.
 There are paints available that will give almost any type of countertop – laminate, tile, wood or solid surface – the glamorous look of granite.

-If you are up for a more enterprising scheme, consider removing the doors from several of the cabinets to create stylish open shelving.
+As an alternative, consider removing the doors from several of the cabinets to create stylish open shelving.
 A dingy kitchen can be brightened considerably in this way.
 (Just make sure that you organize your dishes and ornaments to design an attractive display.)
 Or take the opposite tack: build your kitchen cabinets up to the ceiling and cover the addition with crown molding.
 This not only produces an elegant, sophisticated look but also eliminates a dust-catching surface that is difficult to clean.